Tipoca/scaml/README.md

 # SCaml, Smart Contract Abstract Machine Language.

-> Scam never calls itself scam.
+> SCaml.
+It's not a Scam.

 Small and Simple Strict Subset of OCaml for Smart contracts.